ABOUT THE PROGRAM

-The department has strengths in a number of areas, which are described on our cluster webpage: /html/clusters.html.
+The Department has strengths in a number of subareas in the discipline of Sociology, which are described on our Research Clusters webpage: https://www.sociology.uci.edu/research/

 What kind of jobs do PhDs from the program usually get?

-Most graduates fill teaching and research positions at universities, colleges, government agencies, and nonprofit and for profit organizations.
-The following provides information on some of the positions held by past students: /html/PhDs.html
+Most graduates obtain teaching and research positions at universities, colleges, government agencies, and nonprofit and for profit organizations.
+The following provides information on some of the positions held by past students: Placement

 How many students are accepted each year to the program?